Army to review discharges for soldiers kicked out for suicide attempts and sexual assault trauma

 Moving forward, the board will include new language in its manuals and decisional documents that would “require in-depth consideration of mental health factors,” the clinic said.

-“It is a truly historic step forward after many years of fighting and working for fairness and justice for veterans given less-than-honorable discharges through no fault of their own,” Sen. Richard Blumenthal (D-N.Y.), a member of the Senate Veterans’ Affairs Committee, said on the news call.
+“It is a truly historic step forward after many years of fighting and working for fairness and justice for veterans given less-than-honorable discharges through no fault of their own,” Sen. Richard Blumenthal (D-Conn.), a member of the Senate Veterans’ Affairs Committee, said on the news call.

 A study released in March found that the Department of Veterans Affairs has improperly turned away many thousands of veterans who may have qualified for medical care at their facilities.